StuartsProjects/StuartsProjects.github.io/_posts/2021-09-20-Large-Data-Transfers-with-LoRa-Part3.md

 ## Conclusions

 Well, the data transfers work and they are not too slow either.
 What distances the file\image transfer might work at is an interesting question.
 The examples described above all use spreading factor 7, bandwidth 500khz and coding rate 4:5, for an on air data rate of 21,875bps.
 Way back in 2015 I had fast LoRa communications working from my shed to a high altitude balloon that was 100km+ distant.
 The settings were similar to those used above, spreading factor 7, bandwidth 500khz but coding rate 4:8 and that equates to an on-air rate of 13,671bps.
-When those 100km+ settings are used with the data transfer examples the 63019 byte image file took 47.3 seconds to transfer.
+When those potential 100km+ settings are used with the data transfer examples the 63019 byte image file took 45.4 seconds to transfer.

 In theory the 21,875bps data rate of the SX127x at spreading factor 7 could be improved to 37,500bps by using spreading factor 6, but for the SX127x that requires fixed length packets, which is  not so easy to arrange.
 However the SX126x devices can use variable packet lengths and at a lower spreading factor of 5 and that would push the on-air rate to around 63,500bps.